tabcat/dynamic-content/ARTICLE.md

   1. Join a shared pubsub channel for the database.
   2. On seeing a new pubsub peer in the shared channel, attempt to join a direct pubsub channel ([ipfs-pubsub-1on1](https://github.com/ipfs-shipyard/ipfs-pubsub-1on1)).
-  3. On commiting an update to local replica, advertise replica root CIDs on each direct pubsub channel.
+  3. On committing an update to the local replica, advertise replica root CIDs on each direct pubsub channel.
   4. On receiving a replica root CIDs advertisement on a direct pubsub, traverse and merge remote replica changes.

 The design presented in this article works similarly but replaces pubsub with Provider Records and IPNS.
 Essentially, all parts of replication get encoded into ~persistent IPFS components.